eds6367-lab/test-assignment/README.md

 # test-assignment

-# This is a test assignment to this lab module
+# This is a test assignment to this lab module.